unskript/Awesome-CloudOps-Automation/.github/DEVELOPERGUIDE.md

 </p>

-# Legos (AKA Actions)
+# Actions (AKA Legos)

-Legos (also known as Actions) are the atomic units of xRunBooks.
-All xRunBooks are composed of Legos, and each Lego is a step that porgresses the xRunBook.
+Actions (also known as Legos) are the atomic units of xRunBooks.
+All xRunBooks are composed of Actions, and each Action is a step that progresses the xRunBook.

 In this document, we'll walk through the anatomy of a Lego/Action, how they are created, and how they work.